canonical/juju-doctor/docs/how-to/contribute-a-builtin.md

       invalid-key: raises a pydantic ValidationError
 ```

-## How to test the plugin
+## How to add a builtin — step-by-step

-To ensure that each builtin asserts correctly, its functional tests are defined in [doctest(s)](https://docs.python.org/3/library/doctest.html).
-Providing invalid user input and asserting that juju-doctor warns the user of mistakes, is a great way to ensure functionality of the builtin.
-Check out one of the existing plugins in the [src.juju_doctor.builtin](../../src/juju_doctor/builtin/) directory as an example.
-To execute all the probe doctests, run:
+1. Create a new file src/juju_doctor/builtin/my-builtin.py.
+2. Implement the probe function(s) you need (e.g., `status`, `bundle`).
+3. Recommended: Validate inputs with a Pydantic model to enforce an input schema for usability benefits.
+4. Add doctests (see next section) to cover expected and invalid inputs.
+5. Run the test suite and doctests.

+## Testing your builtin
+Write functional tests as Python doctests that exercise both valid and invalid usage.
+Doctests are a good place to assert that invalid input produces helpful messages for users.

+To run all probe doctests:
 - `just doctest`

+## Tips

+- Keep builtins focused and small — one purpose per builtin is easier to test and reuse.
+- If you need an example to copy from, check the existing builtin plugins in src/juju_doctor/builtin/.